ysainath/Game-auto1/README.md

 ### Unit tests

-Junits for Services,Factory and repository classes are present
+SpringRunner Junits are written for Services,Factory and repository classes .

 ### Demo